kinkwilde/wildepoint-frontend/checklists/seo.md

 ### HTML tags

-[ ] **Language attribute:** The `lang` attribute of your website is specified and related to the language of the current page.
+[ ] **Language:** The `lang` attribute of your website is specified and related to the language of the current page.

 ```html
 <html lang="en-gb"></html>
 ```

-[ ] **Alternate language:** The language tag of your website is specified and related to the language of the current page.
+[ ] **Alternate Language:** The language tag of your website is specified and related to the language of the current page.

 ```html
 <link rel="alternate" href="https://de.example.com" hreflang="de" />